carlosrabelo/grc/README.md

 ## Features
 - Accepts a YAML input file containing author details, default values, and filter configurations.
+- Supports a broad set of Gmail filter criteria (from, to, subject, query, attachments, etc.) and actions (archive, mark as read, star, forward, trash, labels and more).
-- Automatically applies default values to filters when optional parameters are omitted.
+- Automatically applies default values to boolean actions when optional parameters are omitted.
 - Outputs a formatted XML file compatible with Gmail's filter configuration.

 ## Project Structure